lavague-ai/LaVague/docs/docs/lavague-qa/examples.md

         search_input.submit()

-    @when("the user click on the first product in the search results") def click_first_product(browser):
+    @when("the user clicks on the first product in the search results") def click_first_product(browser):
         first_product_link = WebDriverWait(browser, 10).until(
             EC.element_to_be_clickable(